TABLE OF CONTENTS

 Carry plenty of water and food supplies

-Most importantly, don’t depend on google map for the walking time.
+Most importantly, don’t depend on Google Maps for walking time.
 It doesn’t account for the drastic alteration in the terrain.

 Despite all the ranting, the stretch of trail won us over with a wealth of sceneries of Karnataka’s coasts.
 In millennial words, it’s your friendly Instagrammable destination.